 Silicone is an incredibly popular material for all sorts of applications.
-It is often used in the kitchen for the construction of kitchen tools and baking molds.
+It is often used to construct kitchen tools and baking molds.
 So, what happens when silicone has reached the end of its natural lifespan?
 Can it be recycled, or is it destined for the garbage can?

-Silicone is recyclable, but you need to check with your local recycling center before dropping it off.
+Silicone is recyclable, but you must check with your local recycling center before dropping it off.
 The recycling process is different from other plastics and not available everywhere.
 Major silicone manufacturers also accept silicone products for recycling.

 Let’s take a look.

 Silicone is, of course, plastic.
 It feels more like rubber, but it is very much in the plastic category of products.
 Silicone, like many plastics, can be recycled.
-In fact, it can be recycled several times over the years.
+It can be recycled several times over the years.

 It is worth noting that not all silicone products can be recycled.
-When we discuss silicone products here, we are mostly talking about containers and kitchen tools.
-While silicone sealants are used in the construction industry, these can’t really be recycled.
+When we discuss silicone products here, we mostly talk about containers and kitchen tools.
+While silicone sealants are used in the construction industry, these can’t be recycled.
 This is because they will have far too many chemicals in them.
-This can make the actual silicone tough to separate out.
+This can make the actual silicone tough to separate.

 You may be able to take it to your local recycling center.
-However, due to the complexities in recycling silicone, not all of them will accept the product.
+However, not all will accept the product due to the complexities of recycling silicone.
 However, they will likely be able to point you in the direction of a place that does.
 In rare cases, they may even be able to take the silicone off of your hands and pass it over to a recycling center that can deal with it.

-In recent years, a number of top silicone producing companies will have started to accept silicone recycling.
-So, if your product comes from a major manufacturer, then you may want to look into whether they can help you or not.
-They may even send a small box that you can ship your silicone back in.
+In recent years, several top silicone-producing companies will have started to accept silicone recycling.
+So, if your product comes from a major manufacturer, you may want to look into whether they can help you.
+They may even send a small box where you can ship your silicone.
 This makes the process incredibly simple.

 In rare cases, silicone may be collected by the side of the road.
 However, these are very rare cases.
 While it does look like plastic, it should not be mixed in with other plastics.
 It is not going to be recycled in the same way.

-Of course, since silicone is such a resilient material, if there still seems to be a bit of life left in your silicone, then you can always take it to your local thrift store or charity shop.
+Of course, since silicone is such a resilient material, if there still seems to be a bit of life left in your silicone, you can always take it to your local thrift store or charity shop.
 They will be more than happy to take it off of your hands.
-Of course, you will need to make sure that it has been completely cleaned beforehand in order for them to accept it.
+Of course, you will need to ensure that it has been completely cleaned beforehand for them to accept it.

 Make sure that the silicone is completely cleaned beforehand.
 There shouldn’t be any dirt or grime on it.
-This is especially important if the silicone that you are handing over has been used with food.
-Since silicone will not be recycled right away, the food on it will start to rot.
-This can cause mold to grow on the silicone and, ultimately, this makes it a lot more difficult to recycle.
+This is especially important if the silicone you are handing over has been used with food.
+Since silicone will not be recycled immediately, the food will start to rot.
+This can cause mold to grow on the silicone, making it a lot more difficult to recycle.

 In the same way as plastic.

-The next step will be heating the silicone up to a blisteringly high heat.
-As you may well know, it takes a lot of heat up silicone, which is why it is so good for kitchen tools This does mean that the temperature is going to be a lot higher than with plastics.
+The next step will be heating the silicone to a blisteringly high heat.
+As you may well know, it takes a lot of heat up silicone, which is why it is so good for kitchen tools This does mean that the temperature will be a lot higher than with plastics.

 Some chemicals may be added to the mixture to help to purify the silicone at this point.

-Interestingly, you can do the same process in the comfort of your own home, assuming you are able to reach the required temperatures.
-A lot of people actually recycle silicone like this.
+Interestingly, you can do the same in the comfort of your home, assuming you can reach the required temperatures.
+A lot of people recycle silicone like this.

 Silicone can go through this process countless times before it can no longer be recycled.